Getting to our hospitals

 Contacting the ward

 We know that it can be a worrying time when your loved one is in hospital and you will want to know how they are.
-It would help if only one member of the family contacts the ward after 9.30am and they can pass on the information to the rest of the family.
-You can phone the wards directly on the numbers listed with the visiting times.
+It would help if only one member of the family contacts the ward after 1pm and they can pass on the information to the rest of the family.
+Contact details for individual wards at our hospitals are available on the wards page.

 Preventing the spread of infection